 Although the use of photographs taken in sequence to create animated GIFS or cinemagraphs is a viable solution, photographers have discovered that video capture gives them more options and are using it to register sequences that can easily be transformed in a seamless loop of frames.
 Different software solutions make it easy for anyone to create cinemagraphs, although Photoshop is generally the best option.

 All kinds of subjects make interesting cinemagraphs.
 The key ingredient is a bit of motion.
 Repetitive movements work best: they create the illusion of perpetual motion.
 A static frame is also important for creating that feeling of continuity.
 Using a tripod is recommended.
 If you are capable of holding very still and have image-stabilization in your camera or lenses this can work, but it's tricky to do consistently.

-If you want to create a cinemagraph using a free software, the Cliplets software from Microsoft Research Labs, for PC, is a good option.
-Microsoft Research Cliplets is an interactive program that gives users the power to create "Cliplets" - a type of imagery that sits between stills and video, including imagery such as video textures and cinemagraphs.
+If you want to create a cinemagraph using free software, the Cliplets software from Microsoft Research Labs, for PC, is a good option.
+Microsoft Research Cliplets is an interactive program that gives users the power to create "Cliplets", a type of imagery that sits between stills and video, including imagery such as video textures and cinemagraphs.
 The program provides a simple, yet expressive, way to mix static and dynamic elements from a video clip.